MacroGu/ExWorld/README.md

 pawn objects will have their HP reduced, world static objects will not change These operations are seen by multiple people synchronously

+Press the T key, the data of the saved sound will be displayed